oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 The purpose of this project is ________.
 (Describe the main goals of the project and potential civic impact.
 Limit to a short paragraph, 3-6 Sentences)

 ### Methods Used
-* Performe Data Preprocessing / Cleaning / Feature Engineering / Data Visualization
+* Performed Data Preprocessing / Cleaning / Feature Engineering / Data Visualization
 * Trained Classifiers (KNN, GaussianNB, SVM, and Artificial Neural Network)
 * Implemented Tree-based Ensemble Methods (Random Forest, Adaboost and XGBoost).
 * Algorithms performance evaluation with metrics